Kevin Vann

-Kevin William Vann (born May 10, 1951) is an American prelate of the Roman Catholic Church.
-He was named bishop of the Diocese of Orange in Southern California by Pope Benedict XVI, succeeding the retiring bishop, Tod Brown, on September 21, 2012.
+Kevin William Vann (born May 10, 1951) is an American prelate of the Roman Catholic Church who has been serving as bishop of the Diocese of Orange in Southern California since 2012.
 Vann previously served as bishop of the Diocese of Fort Worth in Texas from 2005 to 2012.

-Vann is the ecclesiastical delegate for the Pastoral Provision for Former Anglicans.
+Vann is the ecclesiastical delegate for the Pastoral Provision for former Anglicans.

 Early life and education

 The eldest of six children, Kevin Vann was born on May 10, 1951, in Springfield, Illinois, to William and Theresa (née Jones) Vann.
-His father was a postal worker, and his mother was a nurse and clinical instructor at St. John's Hospital in Springfield.
-After attending Griffin High School in Springfield, Vann studied at Springfield College.
+William was a postal worker and Theresa a nurse and clinical instructor at St. John's Hospital in Springfield.

+After graduating from Griffin High School in Springfield, Vann entered Springfield College.
 In 1974, he obtained a Bachelor of Science degree in medical technology from Millikin University in Decatur, Illinois.

-After graduation, Vann worked as a medical technologist at St. John's Hospital.
-In 1976, he entered Immaculate Conception Seminary.
-From 1977 to 1981, Vann studied at Kenrick-Glennon Seminary in St. Louis, Missouri.
-Vann speaks Spanish and Vietnamese.
+After graduating from Millikin, Vann worked as a medical technologist at St. John's Hospital.